jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 #### Composite Hook Example

-Have a look at [jqwik-spring](https://github.com/jlink/jqwik-spring) if you want to see a complex and composite hook implementation in action.
+Have a look at [jqwik-spring](https://github.com/jlink/jqwik-spring) if you want to see a complicated and composite hook implementation in action.

 ## API Evolution